nancchan/saas-customer-onboarding-business-systems/incidents/incident_002_duplicate_customer_records.md

 3. Identified repeated customer records.
 4. Confirmed the duplicate entries.
 5. Compared the raw dataset with the cleaned dataset.
-6. Removed the duplicate entries from the cleaned dataset.
+6. Removed the duplicate records from the cleaned dataset.
 7. Confirmed that the cleaned dataset contained 16 unique records.

 ## Root Cause